danmalter/danmalter.github.io/_posts/2016-11-12-neuralnets.md

 <br>

 ## Analysis ##
 First, let's take a look at a four-seam fastball and a sinker thrown by Arrieta to show how similar these pitches look and how difficult it  would be for a human to classify.
 The below image shows one of each pitch thrown in the first inning, both in nearly the same location and almost identical pitch velocities.
+Play the videos of each pitch and see for yourself if you would have been able to identify the difference.

 ![plot of chunk image3](/figure/2016-11-12-neuralnet/image3.png) Image from Baseball Savant